Boss to Coach Conversation 4 of 5

 Share this with someone you know.
 Ask for feedback leveraging the questions (a) what’s working? (b) where am I getting stuck? (c) what could I do differently?

-Review the Strengths Balcony and Basement Guide
+Review the Strengths Help and Hinder Guide

 Step Six Support your development objective by understanding how you best learn